fomightez/RNArtistCore-binder/README.md

 -----

-This is just set up to use the RNArtistCore in a Jupyter session **directly in your browser with no installation of anything needed.
+This is just set up to use the RNArtistCore in a Jupyter session **directly in your browser with no installation of anything needed**.

 See [RNArtistCore on GitHub](https://github.com/fjossinet/RNArtistCore) for the license of that software.